Digital and social media

 Oxfam’s Haiti scandal: Crisis PR guided by a moral compass

 My local Oxfam shop, which had always seemed busy, closed down permanently recently.
 There was no link between this and the allegations of sexual misconduct against senior field workers in Haiti, but as a symbol it's striking.
-The alleged conduct in Haiti was repugnant, but the story as played out in...
+The alleged conduct in...

 What does it take to create a viral tweet?